We start today with a quiz. How many of you have heard the following statements (in some shape or fashion) before?

 5. Share and share again!

 When you write your blog, think of ways to keep it alive (on social media).
 A blog should not be a “one-and-done” piece of collateral.
 This blog, for example, has at least five unique tweets in it.
 Each point you are making is a tweet.
 Then add in the bolded/highlighted quotes and there are 3-4 more unique tweets.
 Not only that, not everyone is on twitter throughout the day, so spread the same/similar tweet out throughout the day.
-Now, we have only mentioned twitter, but the same is true for Facebook, LinkedIn, and Google+.
+Now, we have only mentioned twitter, but the same is true for Facebook, and LinkedIn.
 Remember, you took the time and energy to write your blog.
 You have to believe that your audience wants to read it - so give them every opportunity to do so.

 Wrapping It Up